whoisYeshua/webpack-simple-boilerplate/README.md

 ### Formatting & Linting commands

-Format & fix the code by ESLint, Prettier and Stylelint:
+Format & fix the code by ESLint, Prettier, and Stylelint:

 ```bash
   npm run format
 ```

-Only checks the code for compliance with rules by ESLint, Prettier and Stylelint:
+Only checks the code for compliance with rules by ESLint, Prettier, and Stylelint:

 ```bash
   npm run lint